juanlu-urjc/robotic_vision_21/docs/index.md

 ![Canny filter image](canny.jpg)

-This filter has a pair of parameters, threshold1 and threshold2.
+This filter has a pair of parameters, **min_th** and **max_th**.
 Modifying these parameters can appear more or less edges in the image.
 The homologous points will be searched on the points that make up the edges of the filtered image with the Canny algorithm.

 _Calculate the epipolar line_